scapes-studio/scape-renderer/README.md

 - `node src/index.mjs --id=123 --height=32` "Render Scape #123 at 32px height"
 - `node src/index.mjs` "Render all Scapes at their default dimensions"
 - `node src/index.mjs --height=32` "Render all Scapes with a height of 32px"

+## To-Dos
+- [ ] Currently you can only render at a max of 40px high